qszhu/nim-leetcode-cmd/README.md

 # Code templates

 There would be a default `.tmpl` template file created in the current folder.
-Change the file as needed (i.e. adding imports, code snippets, etc.), but leave the `{{` and `}}` quoted template variables intact.
+Change the file as needed (i.e. adding imports, code snippets, etc.), but leave the template variables intact.

 # Editor